 There is no absolute threshold that will indicate whether the institution is no longer financially viable.
 However, the Viability Ratio, along with the Primary Reserve Ratio discussed earlier, can help define an institution's "margin for error".
 As the Viability Ratio's value falls below 1:1, an institution's ability to respond . . . , to adverse conditions from internal resources diminishes, as does its ability to attract capital from external sources and its flexibility to fund new objectives.

 Strategic Financial Analysis for Higher Education

-In FY19, UMM's Viability Ratio increased to 0.23x, a marginal increase over the previous year.
+In FY20, UMM's Viability Ratio decreased marginally from the previous year to 0.22x.